Home Early

 Bud Pettit

 Michael and I had played with Bud before and he was simply the best.
 Some drummers are musicians and some are not.
-Bud is/was a musician.
+Bud was and is a musician of genius.

 He grew up in Winfield, Kansas.
 As a young boy, he saw Lionel Hampton on TV and knew immediately that he wanted to do that (one night, the band went to the Colony Steakhouse and caught Lionel Hampton live).